-(iii) In the case of firearms or parts of firearms of any description imported into the United Kingdom for transhipment, the requirement of an import license might be waived [In Customs law transhipment goods are amenable to any import or export prohibitions in force for the time being in the same way as ordinary imports and exports.] on condition that the transhipment is effected under bond for the due re-exportation of the goods, and that the goods are kept in Customs charge until an export license is produced.
-The requisite control can be most conveniently applied by means of export licenses (see paragraph 11 (2)).
+(iii) In the case of firearms or parts of firearms of any description imported into the United Kingdom for transhipment, the requirement of an import licence might be waived on condition that the transhipment is effected under bond for the due re-exportation of the goods, and that the goods are kept in Customs charge until an export licence is produced.
+The requisite control can most conveniently be applied by means of export licences (see paragraph 11 (2)).

-(iv) In applying our recommendations at (ii) (c) and (iii) to firearms in the possession of passengers arriving from abroad, and forming part of their personal effects, we suggest:-
+(iv) In applying our recommendations at (ii) (c) and (iii) to firearms in the possession of passengers arriving from abroad, and forming part of their personal effects, we suggest:

-(a) that the requirement of a license should be waived for shot guns so imported into Great Britain (but not into Ireland); and (b) that a passenger who is merely passing through the United Kingdom for reembarkation at another port should not be required to obtain an import license for any firearms in his possession, if the weapons are forwarded in a sealed case or packet from the port of landing to the port of re-embarkation.
+- (a) that the requirement of a licence should be waived for shot guns so imported into Great Britain (but not into Ireland); and - (b) that a passenger who is merely passing through the United Kingdom for re-embarkation at another port should not be required to obtain an import licence for any firearms in his possession, if the weapons are forwarded in a sealed case or packet from the port of landing to the port of re-embarkation.